AbdellahChehat/Jenkins-Presentation/README.md

  ### Execute Shell script for the job to copy code to EC2 instance.

  -  This job is triggered as soon as the first job is passed.
 It connects to ec2 instance and updates new codes and relauches it.
-If this is success, it will trigger db-connection
+If this is success, it will trigger db-connection job
  ```
  git pull origin main # To pull the code from GitHub
 ls